How To Add Email Accounts For Your Domain Name

 - Delete: Click Delete to delete any email addresses you no longer need or use.

-Business Tip: Even if you are just a one-person operation (e.g. a work-from-home blogger), we recommend setting up emails for all of the separate departments you can envision your business expanding to later.
+Business Tip: Even if you are just a one-person operation (e.g. a work-from-home blogger), we recommend setting up emails for all of the separate areas you can envision your business expanding to later.
 Doing this at the early stages of your business can be useful later on.
-For example, forwarding emails coming to a particular email address you have already established throughout your site, business cards, stationery, etc … (e.g. info@, sales@, support@, etc …) to a staff member or outsourced service provider.
+For example, forwarding emails coming to a particular email address you have already established throughout your site, business cards, stationery, etc … (e.g. info@, sales@, accounts@, etc …) to a staff member or outsourced service provider.

 When you are done creating email addresses, click ‘Home’ at the top of the screen to return to the main cPanel admin section …